hsingh17/Spendings-Tracker/README.md

   - update/save button should be disabled when making API calls on savespendingsform
   - add fontawesome icons to relevant areas (signin button, username/password icons)
   - add empty state and error states everywhere
+  - use Date instead of strings in frontend

 - dashboard -> graphs
+- zoom in/out in line charts

 - settings
   - preferred currency type -> list and save spendings page will need to return the preferred currency types so UI can render correctly